people in the Labour Party are delighted that instead of a Nick Cohen meltdown [Don’t

 the Labour leader’s chances of entering 10 Downing Street as prime minister.

-prime minister than they would have in Jeremy Corbyn,”
+prime minister than they would have in Jeremy Corbyn,” she wrote

-to voters in her district.
+in a letter to voters in her district.

 lawmakers who had worked against him, was re-elected on the coattails of his